-An Origin and a origin group in this article refers to the backend and backend pool of the Azure Front Door (classic) configuration.
+An origin and an origin group in this article refers to the backend and backend pool of an Azure Front Door (classic) configuration.

-To determine the health and proximity of each backend for a given Azure Front Door environment, each Front Door environment periodically sends a synthetic HTTP/HTTPS request to each of your configured origins.
-Azure Front Door then uses these responses from the probe to determine the "best" origin to route your client requests.
+To determine the health and proximity of each origin for a given Azure Front Door environment, each Front Door profile periodically sends a synthetic HTTP/HTTPS request to all your configured origins.
+Front Door then uses responses from the health probe to determine the best origin to route your client requests to.

-Since each Azure Front Door edge POP emits health probes to your origins, the health probe volume for your origins can be quite high.
+Since each Azure Front Door edge location is sending health probes to your origins, the health probe volume for your origins can be quite high.
 The number of probes depends on your customer's traffic location and your health probe frequency.
-If the Azure Front Door edge POP doesn’t receive real traffic from your end users, the frequency of the health probe from the edge POP is decreased from the configured frequency.
-If there is customer traffic to all the Azure Front Door edge POP, the health probe volume can be high depending on your health probes frequency.
+If the Azure Front Door edge locations doesn’t receive real traffic from your end users, the frequency of the health probe from the edge location is decreased from the configured frequency.
+If there is traffic to all the Azure Front Door edge locations, the health probe volume can be high depending on your health probes frequency.

-An example to roughly estimate the health probe volume per minute to your origin when using the default probe frequency of 30 seconds.
-The probe volume on each of your origin is equal to the number of edge POPs times two requests per minute.
-The probing requests will be less if there is no traffic sent to all of the edge POPs.
-For a list of edge locations, see edge locations by region for Azure Front Door.
-There could be more than one POP in each edge location.
+An example to roughly estimate the health probe volume per minute to an origin when using the default probe frequency of 30 seconds.
+The probe volume on each of your origin is equal to the number of edge locations times two requests per minute.
+The probing requests will be less if there is no traffic sent to all of the edge locations.
+For a list of edge locations, see edge locations by region.

 User-Agent header set with value:

 Edge Health Probe.

 Azure Front Door supports the following HTTP methods for sending the health probes:

 - GET: The GET method means retrieve whatever information (in the form of an entity) gets identified by the Request-URI.